LucasTomazini/GraphLeak/README.md

 The Mean Absolute Error (MAPE) is used to analyze the error between predictions and the correct values.

+# Raw Data Download

+All the contents of GraphLeak are public and can be acessed [here](https://googledrive.com/)

 # PreProcess python file

 ### Prerequisites